-Identification, Assessment and Disposal of TENORM Waste at Landfills
+Identification, Assessment and Management of TENORM Waste

 TENORM is a material in which radionuclide concentrations or potential for human exposure have been increased above levels encountered in the natural state by human activities.
 The many sources of TENORM include residual wastes from industrial and resource extraction activities, demolition wastes, and wastes resulting from municipal and industrial wastewater treatment.